SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``"group"``
-    identifier, may contain ":" which may be interpreted as path separator.
+    identifier, may contain ":" which may be interpreted as path separator between path components.
-    The ECS may group the parameters according to this property.
+    The ECS may group the modules according to this property.
-    The lowercase version of a group must not match any lowercase version of an accessible name
+    The lowercase version of a path component must not match the lowercase version of any module name or accessible on
-    of the same module.
+    the same SEC node.

     :related issue: `SECoP Issue 8: Groups and Hierarchy`_